 Passengers can now experience a more comfortable alternative to visit Bintan during the weekend when hotel room rates are higher and, with 12 h of port time between 08:00 a.m.
 (07:00 a.m. local time) to 8:00 p.m.
 (7:00 p.m. local time), there will be much time to enjoy the island.

-Located less than 1 hour off Singapore's southern coast, the island of Bintan presents a tropical getaway highlighted by white-sanded beaches, an impressive list of hotels, quaint seaside villages and resorts offering various watersport activities.
-Bintan is the largest of a total of 3,200 islands making up Riau Archipelago of Indonesia and possesses an eclectic mix of cultures and ethnicities, such as Malay, Chinese, Bugis, and native tribes.
+Located ~1 hour off Singapore's southern coast, Bintan Island is a tropical getaway highlighted by white-sanded beaches, an impressive list of hotels, quaint seaside villages, and resorts offering various watersport activities.
+Bintan is the largest of a total of 3,200 islands making up the Riau Archipelago of Indonesia and possesses an eclectic mix of cultures and ethnicities, such as Malay, Chinese, Bugis, and native tribes.